 Some body piercings will stop you from joining the British Army i.e Piercings that change the way you look, like a 4mm flesh tunnel or larger ones.

-Also it good to note that for health and safety reasons, you will need to take off all jewelry before any physical activity in the application process.
-Once you have joined the Army, you will be told the rules for wearing body jewelry when on and off duty.
+Also it good to note that for health and safety reasons, you will need to take off all jewellery before any physical activity in the application process.
+Once you have joined the Army, you will be told the rules for wearing body jewellery when on and off duty.

-Nationalities from all all the Commonwealth countries can apply to join the British Army.
+Nationalities from all the Commonwealth countries can apply to join the British Army.